CircleOfNice/CoreWorker/README.md

     // handle err
 }
 ```
 The example will start the HTTP-Server and returns a ```Promise```, that either gets resolved with a ```Result``` or rejected with an ```error```.
-CoreWorker now evaluates any output with the condition "Server is ready.".
-If it succesfully validates within 1000 milliseconds, the promise gets resolved with an empty result - otherwise it gets rejected.
+CoreWorker now evaluates any output with the given condition ("Server is ready.").
+If it is triggered within 1000 milliseconds, the promise gets resolved with an empty result - otherwise it gets rejected.
 Keep in mind, that ```Result``` can also return the matched string, if your condition is a regular expression.

-## Wait until process has finished
+## Wait until a process has finished
 This example shows how to wait for a process to be successfully executed and closed.
 This time we want to copy a given file, named "/path/to/file" with the "cp"-command into a new location "/newLocation/copiedFile" and wait until this operation has successfully finished: